Comparison Starts Young

 What does God say is beautiful?
 1 Peter 3:3-4 says, “Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
 Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
 God admires a gentle and quiet spirit.
 Even dictionary.com has a definition that is not based on outward appearance.
 Beauty is defined as “an individually pleasing quality, grace, or charm.”
 Of course, recognizing that inner beauty is far more important, doesn’t mean abandoning healthy habits.
 On the contrary, it means continuing to make healthy choices because we are loved, and because we were made to serve.

-The fruits of the spirit are another great focus.
+Inner beauty also involves growing in the fruit of the Spirit.
 Galatians 5:22-23 says, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”
 When we focus on the work God is doing within us, it is less tempting to focus on our outward appearance.
 Are you joyful?
 Peaceful?
 Self-controlled?
+Do you want more of these qualities?
+Pray to God and ask for them!

 Fighting Comparison in Our Journey